davidjkling/cerner_2_5_2020/README.md

 ![Excel](/static/excel_example.png)

 ## cerner.ws (09/15/2020)
 A [`whitespace`](https://esolangs.org/wiki/Whitespace) script that just outputs "Cerner", but also maybe it doesn't, how could you tell?
+Can try it [here](https://vii5ard.github.io/whitespace/).